hobbleabbas/Blog2/pages/posts/meritocratic-democracy.md

 ---
-title: Markdown Examples
+title: Unfinished - On Meritocratic Democracy
-date: 2021/3/19
+date: 2021/8/21
-description: View examples of all possible Markdown options.
+description: An idea for a better democratic system that accounts for the weight of a person's opinion
-tag: web development
+tag: Philosophy
-author: You
 ---

-# Markdown Examples
+# Why Foundation Is So Captivating

 ## h2 Heading